 Greetings from Northeastern Pennsylvania!
 When I'm on the air you'll almost always find me on the low bands chasing DX.

-K2CD is situated on a very small corner lot (50' x 125'), and is thus challenged when it comes to antennas.
+Located precisely 2,817 feet (0.859 km) from the borders of PA, NY, and NJ, K2CD is situated on a very small corner lot (50' x 125'), and thus challenged in regard to antennas.
 Current antennas include a Mosley TA33-M on a 40' free-standing aluminum tower, a 12M/17M rotatable dipole, and a full sized G5RV in an inverted vee configuration with the apex up at around 40 feet.
-On 160M I have clip on leads for the ends of the G5RV, which adds 62' of wire to each leg, and yields a low and fairly broad SWR curve in the CW portion of the band.
-I have worked quite a bit of DX with this arrangement.Confirmed DXCC Totals: 340 of 340 Current Entities Mixed Mixed: 346 - SSB: 342 - CW: 327 (Including Deleted Entities) Best PAQP Effort to Date:
+On 160M I have clip on leads for the ends of the G5RV, which add 62' of wire to each leg, and yields a low and fairly broad SWR curve in the CW portion of the band.
+I have worked quite a bit of DX with this arrangement.Confirmed DXCC Totals: 340 of 340 Current Entities Mixed Mixed: 346 - SSB: 344 - CW: 329 (Including Deleted Entities) Best PAQP Effort to Date:

 Class: Single Op.
 Med Pwr (150W or less) QSOs: 1,041 - Mults: 133 - Points: 169,580 (Current Pike County Record)